 Founder & Facilitator

-A dancer in the Fusion social partner dance movement since it began, Wren’s dancing has largely informed fusion as an emergent aesthetic dance form.
-Fueled by his curiosity in spirituality, the body, global community, the natural world and relationships, and guided by his devotion to love and the idea of the Beloved, partner dance has served as the vehicle for his inquiry and understanding.
-He has inspired the formation of multiple fusion dance communities on the west coast of North America, and teaches partner dance internationally as a practice for mindful, authentic living through his signature modality, Cocréa.
+A dancer in the Fusion social partner dance movement since it began, Wren’s dancing helps define fusion as an emergent folk dance form based in the spontaneous co-creation of new aesthetics.
+Fueled by his curiosity in spirituality, sexuality, global community, the natural world and relationships, and guided by his devotion to love and the idea of the Beloved, partner dance has served as the vehicle for his inquiry and understanding.
+He has inspired the formation of multiple fusion dance communities on the west coast of North America, and teaches partner dance internationally as a practice for mindful, authentic living, enlivening communities with his signature modality, Cocréa.
 His facilitation encourages individuals to create themselves as safer spaces for the embodiment of the full range of human expression.
-Promoting dance as medicine, spirituality and salve for our modern ailments of disconnection and alienation, his practice insists we trust our bodies with the music and our partner to catalyze elevating our whole being into higher vibrational states.
+Promoting dance as medicine, spirituality and salve for our modern ailments of disconnection and alienation, his practice insists we trust our bodies with the music, our partner and our community to catalyze elevating our whole being into higher vibrational states.

 Working with the holographic overview of humanity provided by the Gene Keys and combining its contemplative practice with his own somatic exploration and intuitive listening through the body, as well as his study of human conflict through theater, Wren empowers individuals and communities to dance with joy, helps free insights locked in the body, coaches people to more easily access their sensuality and even on privileged occasion supports the healing of chronic disease.
-Wren’s deepest desire is to guide people into right relationship with the moment; to listen and respond appropriately to what is being called for in service to the highest possible good.
-He holds a BA in Drama and Dance from the University of Washington, is an author in the published work, “Reinhabiting the Village,” a TEDx speaker and your muse for all things somatic.
+Wren’s goal is to support and guide people into right relationship with the moment; to listen and respond appropriately to what is being called for in service to the highest possible good.

 Project Manager & Facilitator